Doubts about the views of some feminists.

 Since I volunteer here at Scarleteen, I don't think it's a secret that I love Option 3, but I don't think this is an either/or kind of menu, it's more like pick-n-mix.
 The best option depends on the person and the context and I'm sure you can add a whole lot of other ideas for how to handle the pleasure gap we've been talking about.

 The thing that troubles me about the views you're describing is that the people in question are taking what's right for them and assuming that it is universal.
 One person choosing masturbation over sex?
 Great, you do you.
 Turning that into an ideological position and telling me what MY sex life should look like?
 No thank you.
-My feminism says my body, my rules so telling me that my vagina is "supposed to be" for childbirth doesn't sound like any kind of feminism I recognise.
+My feminism says my body, my rules so telling me that my vagina is "supposed to be" for childbirth doesn't sound like any kind of feminism I recognize.
 In fact, it sounds a lot like patriarchy.

 Is it unfeminist to wear makeup?